karlb/karl.berlin/README.md

 * No boilerplate, just create a markdown file
 * Show creation and update timestamps (taken from git history)

 See the [blog post](http://www.karl.berlin/blog.html) for more details.
+There's also [another post](https://www.karl.berlin/gemini-blog.html) about the [Gemini](https://geminiquickst.art/) support.

 ## Quickstart

-* Clone this repository `git clone git@github.com:karlb/karl.berlin.git`
+* Clone this repository `git clone https://github.com/karlb/karl.berlin.git
+* It currently uses two external programs to generate the output formats
+	* HTML: [smu](https://github.com/karlb/smu), but you can replace it with any other markdown->HTML converter
+	* Gemtext: [https://github.com/karlb/md2gemini/], which you can comment out if you don't want to generate [Gemini](https://geminiquickst.art/) pages
 * Put your blog posts as markdown files into `posts`
 * Run `./blog.sh` and your posts will show up in `build/index-with-drafts.html`
 * Commit posts in git to add timestamps and have them show up in `build/index.html`